 Eastern Stark County has been Kim Cernansky’s base since she started at C & A in 2002.
 She initially started out working as an outpatient therapist before moving to a school-based therapist at Alliance and Louisville City Schools and Marlington Local Schools.
-Currently, Cernansky the assistant clinical officer for program development and is the school-based consultation services program manager as well as a supervisor and school-based therapist in Marlington.
+Currently, Cernansky is the assistant clinical officer for program development, the school-based consultation services program manager and client rights officer as well as a supervisor and school-based therapist in Marlington.
 She previously provided group therapy sessions at Pegasus Farms for nearly 10 years.

 Fun Facts about Kim: